BroadcomMFD/broadcom-product-scripts/cybersecurity-scripts/ACF2/LI/README.md

 Sample scripts for each product are located in the directory that shares its name.
 If you cannot find a particular use case, [please open an issue](https://github.com/BroadcomMFD/broadcom-product-scripts/issues/new).

 What to do:
-1. Upload the LI as LI into your CLIST/REXX library.
+1. Upload the LI.rexx.txt as LI into your CLIST/REXX library.
 2. Execute:  TSO LI lid anywhere in TSO.
 3. Options:
     a.
 LI lid – this will execute the ACF2 LI lid command